Characteristics of the Medicinal Amaltas or Cassia Fistula Plant

 - Amaltas reduces fever, cold, swelling of the throat, asthma symptoms.

-- It benefits in constipation where there is drying of the fluids in the intestine due to the high pitta on the intestine.
+- It benefits in constipation where there is the drying of the fluids in the intestine due to the high pitta on the intestine.
 It has a gentle laxative action and can be used in children and elderly alike.

 - Amaltas subsides gas, flatulence, acidity.
 It reduces colic pain.
 It eases the discomfort of piles, stops bleeding from different parts of the body and benefits in heart disease.